What causes dental spacing?

 You can also opt for a fixed retainer, which consists of a thin metal wire that we attach behind your front teeth.
 This wire can stay in place indefinitely for extra peace of mind.

-To learn more about closing gaps and keeping teeth straight, visit our specialist orthodontist in Clonmel for a no-obligation consultation.
+To learn more about closing gaps and keeping teeth straight, visit our specialist orthodontist in Clonmel or Newbridge for a no-obligation consultation.